 Hi there, friend!

 I came to birth work the way many doulas do: through my own lived experience.
-Through supporting folks through their reproductive healthcare while experiencing unexplained recurrent miscarriage, to the transcendent joy of finally bringing our daughter into the world, I learned that the person standing next to you matters.
+From experiencing unexplained pregnancy loss to the transcendent joy of bringing a daughter into the world, I learned that the person standing next to you matters.
 That being believed matters.
-That feeling safe in your own body, in your own choices, matters more than any birth plan ever could.
+That feeling safe in your own body, with your choices honored, matters more than any birth plan ever could.

 A decade into this work, I am present for families across southern Missouri as a doula, a storyteller, and the founder of Birthkind, a concierge platform connecting birth workers to the families who need them most.
 I support births throughout our rural community.
 I photograph the moments you'll want to remember.
 I sit with families through loss when the world tells them to move on.
 And I'm building the infrastructure I wish had existed when I needed it: a network where evidence-based care, birth justice, and full-spectrum support are for every body and every birth.